milliyin/react.js/README.md

 <!--Remove the below lines and add yours -->

-This React script serves as your todo check list https://your-todos.pages.dev
+This React script serves as your todo check list. https://your-todos.pages.dev

 ### Features